Improve your early years practice

 “It’s not necessarily a new idea,” explains Kathy, “those interactions have been around ever since there have been children.
 But Sustained Shared Thinking is packaged in a way that just clicks with me.”

-The official definition of Sustained Shared Thinking can be found in the two influential studies that birthed it, Researching Effective Pedagogy in the Early Years (REPEY), and The Effective Provision of Pre-School Education (EPPE).
+The official definition of Sustained Shared Thinking can be found in these two influential studies, Researching Effective Pedagogy in the Early Years (REPEY), and The Effective Provision of Pre-School Education (EPPE).
 The studies, which looked into the development of thousands of children, explain Sustained Shared Thinking as:

 “An episode in which two or more individuals ‘work together’ in an intellectual way to solve a problem, clarify a concept, evaluate activities, extend a narrative, etc. Both parties must contribute to the thinking and it must develop and extend.”